au190/au190_myEsp/help.md

 ```
-Switching ON|OFF you can Enable|Disable automatic irrigation.
-You can Enable|Disable weekdays for irrigation.
-You can setup the time for automatic irrigation.
-At that specific time will run the automatic irrigation, for a duration spcified in the Irrigation system.

 ```

-#### myEsp
 *******************************************************
 #### myEsp
 *******************************************************
 <pre>

 /*******************************************************
 By default at first time upload the C_AP_MODE_BTN is set to GPIO16 (pull to Vcc go in AP mode).